Man found with illegal mushrooms during Coos County traffic stop - KOBI-TV NBC5 / KOTI-TV NBC2

-COOS COUNTY, Ore. – A man found with over a pound of mushrooms was arrested following a traffic stop.
+COOS COUNTY, Ore. – A Coos County traffic stop ended with the seizure of over a pound of illegal mushrooms along with other drugs.

 The Coos County Sheriff’s Office said just before noon on May 1, a deputy saw a vehicle for wandering out of the lane of travel on Highway 101 near Ivy Hills Road.